truongvantuan/kiemtragiuaky_java_dsa/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).

 ## Lý Thuyết